circonus-labs/libmtev/docs-md/development/hooks.md

 when not instrumented.
 As such, a hash lookup of registered hooks would be considered too expensive.
-Additionally, we want to provide strong, compile-time type safety as it can be all too easy to hook something with a function using a slightly incorrect protoype that could result in disastrous corruption or crashes (or, perhaps worse, extremely subtle bugs that are punishing to troubleshoot).
+Additionally, we want to provide strong, compile-time type safety as it can be all too easy to hook something with a function using a slightly incorrect prototype that could result in disastrous corruption or crashes (or, perhaps worse, extremely subtle bugs that are punishing to troubleshoot).